CannerCMS/docs.canner.io/docs/why-cms-framework.md

 # Canner - Content Management Framework

+In the past creating custom CMS, Enterprise application integration (EAI), System integration(SI), you have two solutions build from scratch or buying a standard software with limited customization.

-Here are some key features, CannerCMS helps enterprises to standardize content management system, which decouple and design with a standard of UI component design, data flow, and data interfaces.
+CannerCMS is designed with a whole new concept, a content management framework that is fully customizable to help enterprises to standardize content management system, which decouple and design with a standard of UI component design, data flow, and data interfaces.

-CannerCMS, a content management framework not only can help create content management system also help companies to manage multi-cloud,  hybrid-cloud data infrastructure, and application, services integrations.
+> CannerCMS, a content management framework not only can help create content management system also help companies to manage **multi-cloud,  hybrid-cloud data infrastructure, and application integrations, system integrations.**

 ## 1. Reusable UI components, and modulize